Click the links above to zip down to the section of the page that interests you. Click the arrow at the bottom right to come back to the top.

 HOW DO I WRITE A BOOK?

 So many times I get letters that say ‘How do I write a book?
 I can’t spell, I don’t know grammar and I haven’t any ideas.’
-It’s a bit like me writing to Stephen Hawking saying ‘I want to do Time Travel but I don’t know anything about science.’
+It’s a bit like me writing to a brain surgeon saying ‘I want to be the best brain surgeon ever but I don’t know even know where the hippocampus is.’
+Can you imagine his response.
 I wouldn’t expect him to teach me just as I can’t coach you.
 But if you are adamant you want to have a go… I would always suggest that you just dive in.
 Don’t focus on your bad spelling or grammar, just write and see where it takes you.
 This article might help if you are a total and absolute beginner without a clue.

 A lady asked me how long she should wait after submitting her work to an agent before she would hear anything.
 I asked my agent.
 Sorry, but you have to wait it out.
 But if an agent has contacted you to say ‘don’t send this out to anyone else,’ you are within your rights to ask for an update after a couple of months.
 Just don’t make your email sound pressuring or blackmaily or cross.